A Welcome Message

 Stephen V. Sprinkle

-Welcome to the Unfinished Lives Project, a place to remember and honor LGBT hate crime victims.
+Welcome to the Unfinished Lives Project, a place to remember and honor LGBTQ hate crime victims.

 A near brush with anti-gay hate crime in the late 1990’s in Fort Worth, Texas, shocked me awake to the reality of violence against Lesbian, Gay, Bisexual, and Transgender people across America.
 As a graduate school professor, my pursuits are usually quiet ones, preparing for class, and doing my research.
 But my quest to understand the effects and causes of hatred against people because of their difference has made me stare into the face of radical evil: the sort that kills.